mcfriend99/doka/src/getting-started/configuration.md

   located at `_data/sitemap.json`.
 - **theme**: The name of the theme used by the applicaiton.
 This is by default the theme `default` which comes packaged with Doka.
-- **silent**: Turn on or off request logging for `doka serve`.
+- **silent**: Turn on or off request logging for `doka start`.
 Default is `true`.
-  This configuration can also be passed in via the CLI for `doka serve` command.
+  This configuration can also be passed in via the CLI for `doka start` command.
 - **dev**: Turn on the development mode for Doka.
 Default is `false`.
-This configuration can also be passed in via the CLI for `doka serve` command.
+This configuration can also be passed in via the CLI for `doka start` command.

 > Only the `app_name` and `search_page` configuration are required.